ankita34359/React.js-Concepts-and-Projects/03_Lecture/03_Lecture_Notes.md

 - **Not included in version control:** The node_modules folder is typically added to .gitignore because it is huge and can be re-generated using npm install by anyone who clones the project.

 - **Dependencies and Sub-dependencies:** It contains not only the main dependencies you install (like React) but also the dependencies of those dependencies.

+## How It Works in React:

+**package.json:** This file lists all the project’s dependencies.
+When you run npm install, it reads this file and installs the required modules inside node_modules.